Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Introduction

-The focus of our research is, instead, towards designing \emph{simple forwarding rules} using only the \emph{local information} available at a forwarding node.
-For instance, in our earlier work (\cite{naveen-kumar10geographical-forwarding,naveen-kumar11relay-selection-tech-report}) on the problem of minimizing total end-to-end delay subject to a hop-count constraint, we formulated a \emph{local forwarding problem} of minimizing one hop delay subject to a constraint on the progress (towards the sink) made by the chosen relay.
-We showed that the tradeoff, between the end-to-end metrics (total delay and hop counts), obtained by applying the local solution at each hop enroute to the sink is comparable with that obtained by the distributed Bellman-Ford algorithm.
-However, in our earlier model we had not considered the effect of random channel gains on the relay selection process.
-Thus, the current work is an extension of our local forwarding problem where now, due to the channel gains, new features such as, the action to probe a relay (to learn its channel) and the associated energy cost (probing cost), have to be incorporated while choosing a next-hop relay.
+The focus of our research is instead towards designing \emph{simple forwarding rules} that use only the \emph{local information} available at a forwarding node.
+In our own earlier work in this direction \cite{naveen-kumar10geographical-forwarding,naveen-kumar12relay-selection_TMC_paper}, we formulated the local forwarding problem as one of minimizing the one-hop forwarding delay subject to a constraint on the reward offered by the chosen relay.
+The reward associated with a relay is a function of the transmission power and the progress towards the sink made by the packet when forwarded via that relay.
+We considered two variations of the problem, one in which the number of potential relays is known \cite{naveen-kumar10geographical-forwarding}, and the other in which only a probability mass function of the number of potential relays is known \cite{naveen-kumar12relay-selection_TMC_paper}.
+In each case, we derived the structure of the optimal policy.
+Further, through simulation experiments we found that, in some region of operation, the end-to-end performance (i.e., total delay and total transmission power) obtained by applying the solution to the local problem at each hop is comparable with that obtained by the global solution (i.e., the LOCAL-OPT proposed by Kim et al.\ \cite{kim-etal09optimal-anycast}), thus providing additional support for the approach of utilizing local forwarding rules, albeit suboptimal.

-\emph{Outline and Contributions:} In Section~\ref{local_forwarding_problem_section} we formulate the local forwarding problem of choosing a relay for the next-hop in the presence of random sleep-wake cycling and unknown channel gains.
-Our problem is a variant of the optimal stopping problem where we have a \textsf{probe} action, in addition to the traditional \textsf{stop} and \textsf{continue} actions.
-The main technical contributions are: \begin{itemize} \item We characterize (in Section~\ref{restricted_class_section}) the optimal policy over a {restricted class} (referred to as RST-OPT) in terms of certain stopping and stopping/probing sets (Section~\ref{structural_results_section}). \item We prove that the stopping sets have threshold structure and further the thresholds are stage independent.
-This can be considered as a generalization of the one-step-look ahead rule (see the Remark following Theorem~\ref{stopping_sets_equal_theorem}). \item Finally, through numerical work (Section~\ref{numerical_work_section}) we find that the performance of RST-OPT is close to that of the global optimal (GLB-OPT). \end{itemize}

-For the ease of presentation, we have moved most of the proofs to the Appendix.